myotwin/arrhythmia-classification/README.md

 - In this step, we prepare the dataset for the arrhythmia classification model.
 We first need to label each contraction event for all cases in the dataset as arrhythmic or normal.
 - For this, we create a window of 3.0 seconds (1.5 seconds before and 1.5 seconds after) around each force peak and label the contraction event as arrhythmic if the force signal in this window is arrhythmic or normal otherwise.
 - The same label gets transferred to the calcium and field potential signals for the corresponding contraction event window.
-- In the next step, we divide this larger window into smaller subsizes of `[0.2, 0.3, 0.5, 0.7, 0.8, 0.9, 1.0, 1.2, 1.3, 1.5]` seconds and extract statistical features from these signals, again using TSFEL.
+- In the next step, we divide this larger window into smaller subsizes of `[0.2, 0.3, 0.5, 0.7, 0.8, 0.9, 1.0, 1.2, 1.3, 1.5]` seconds and extract `statistical` and `all` features from these signals, again using TSFEL. `all` combines all features available in TSFEL.
 - In this way, we have a different ground truth for each window size and each signal type.
 - This ground truth data will be used in the final step to train the arrhythmia classification models and evaluate their performance.